alekexe/Pigeon-Messenger/README.md

 - [ ] Storing messages on flash

 ## License
-Licens is GPL v3, translated into English:
+Licens is GPL v3, translated into simple English:
 1. Anyone can copy, modify and distribute this software.
 2. You have to include the license and copyright notice with each and every distribution.
 3. You can use this software privately.